-TNMC is aware from health surveys undertaken by the Club that: during the last 10 years, the incidence of hip dysplasia, entropion / ectropion has improved, but that the incidence of cherry eye has significantly increased.
+TNMC is aware from health surveys undertaken by the Club that the incidence of hip dysplasia, entropion / ectropion has improved, but that the incidence of cherry eye has significantly increased.
 And although we have improved upon longevity, the number of Neapolitan Mastiffs being lost to bloat is another area we believe, requires our continued attention.

 TNMC has worked closely with our Canine Governing Body in the compilation of breed specific recommendations for the Assured Breeder Scheme, and whilst it is recognised that these are only recommendations at this stage, applicable only to those breeders wishing to fulfil ABS criteria, it is hoped by TNMC that: these positive steps will serve to stimulate and maintain the health conscious culture growing amongst breeders of Neapolitan Mastiffs.
 ABS Recommendations inc: BVA/KC Hip Dysplasia Scheme, BVA/KC/ISDS Eye Scheme, and Breed Club Heart Testing.
 (The Heart examination included in TNMC Health Assessment would provide initial indication if specialist heart screening referral is required).